 Jicama is safe to eat raw and is a great addition to any salad or snack plate.

-Its refreshing, crisp texture and mild sweetness make it a perfect choice for those looking for a healthy alternative to traditional starchy vegetables like potatoes.
+Jicama salad has a refreshing, crisp texture and mild sweetness making it a perfect choice for those looking for a healthy alternative to traditional starchy vegetables like potatoes.

 Simply remove their skin and slice it thinly into sticks, cubes, or rounds.